 of FTE Title Role Funding Source (SSSP/Match/GF) 1 Division Assistant Provides clerical support in contacting students who are on Probation 1, Probation 2 and Dismissed students each semester.
-SSSP 30%, GF 70% (GF 20% Match) 1 Retention Specialist Provides support to counselors in following up with students on Probation 1, Probation 2 and Dismissed students each semester SSSP 100% 1 Retention Specialist Provides support to counselors in following up with students in one level below transfer level English.
-Basic Skills 100% 1 General Counselor (1 FTE) Provides general counseling and serves as the Early Alert and Probation/Dismissed/Reinstatement counselor GF 50% (GF 100% Match), 50% SSSP 1 Basic Skills Coordinator & Counselor (1 FTE) Serves as the counselor and coordinator for the Basic Skills program.
-Serves as the Early Alert and Probation/Dismissed/Reinstatement counselor for students enrolled in basic skills courses Basic Skills 80%, SSSP 20% 1 General Counselor(1 FTE) Provides general counseling and serves as the e-counselor and career counselor GF 100% (GF 100% Match) 1 General Counselor (1 FTE) Provides general counseling and teaches CRER courses and services as counselor and coordinator for the Puente Program GF 100% (GF 100% Match) 1 Transfer/Honors Counselor (1FTE) Provides Transfer Services counseling for the Transfer Center and serves as the Honors Transfer counselor GF 100% (GF 100% Match) 1 General Counselor (1 FTE) Provides general counseling and teaches CRER courses and serves as the Veterans and Athletics counselor GF 100% (GF 100% Match) 1 EOPS/CARE Coordinator & Counselor (1 FTE) Serves as the counselor and coordinator for the EOPS/CARE programs EOPS 80%, CARE 20% 1 Disability Resources Center Counselors (1 FTE) Provides specialized counseling and services for students with disabilities GF 30%, SSSP 50%, DRC 20%

-1 CWA and CAA Counselor (1 FTE) Serves as counselor for the College for Working Adults and the Career Advancement Academy -MEDA program SSSP 100% .148 Part-time counselor Serves as a part-time counselor for the Associates to Bachelor degree program(A2B) A2B 100% 1 EOPS/Cal WORKs Counselor & Cal WORKs Coordinator (1 FTE) Serves as a counselor for the EOPS & Cal WORKs programs and as the coordinator for the Cal WORKs program GF 50%, 50% Cal WORKs 1 TRiO Coordinator and Counselor (1FTE) Serves as the counselor and coordinator for the federally funded TRiO student support services program TRIO 100% .206 Part-time counselor Serves as a part-time general counselor SSSP 100% .38 Part-time counselor Serves as a part-time general counselor SSSP 100% .240 Part-time counselor Serves as a part-time counselor for the EOPS program EOPS 100% .240 Part-time counselor Serves as a part-time counselor for general students SSSP 100% .54 Part-time counselor Serves as a part-time counselor for the STEM SSSP 100% .254 Part-time counselor Serves as a part-time counselor for General, Human Services, Transfer, and for the Menlo Park Center SSSP 100% .47 Part-time counselor Serves as the part-time counselor for A2B/BTO and TRiO A2B (36%), TRIO (28%),SSSP (36%) .2 Part-time counselor(s) During peak time counseling SSSP 100%
+1 Retention Specialist Provides support to counselors in following up with students on Probation 1, Probation 2 and Dismissed students each semester 1 Retention Specialist Provides support to counselors in following up with students in one level below transfer level English.
+1 General Counselor (1 FTE) Provides general counseling and serves as the Early Alert and Probation/Dismissed/Reinstatement counselor 1 Basic Skills Coordinator & Counselor (1 FTE) Serves as the counselor and coordinator for the Basic Skills program.
+Serves as the Early Alert and Probation/Dismissed/Reinstatement counselor for students enrolled in basic skills courses 1 General Counselor(1 FTE) Provides general counseling and serves as the e-counselor and career counselor 1 General Counselor (1 FTE) Provides general counseling and serves as the e-counselor and career counselor 1 General Counselor (1 FTE) Provides general counseling and teaches CRER courses and services as counselor and coordinator for the Puente Program 1 Transfer/Honors Counselor (1FTE) Provides Transfer Services counseling for the Transfer Center and serves as the Honors Transfer counselor 1 General Counselor (1 FTE) Provides general counseling and teaches CRER courses and serves as the Veterans and Athletics counselor 1 EOPS/CARE Coordinator & Counselor (1 FTE) Serves as the counselor and coordinator for the EOPS/CARE programs 1 Disability Resources Center Counselors (1 FTE) Provides specialized counseling and services for students with disabilities 1 CWA and CAA Counselor (1 FTE) Serves as counselor for the College for Working Adults and the Career Advancement Academy -MEDA program .240 Part-time counselor Serves as a part-time counselor for the Associates to Bachelor degree program(A2B) 1 EOPS/Cal WORKs Counselor & Cal WORKs Coordinator (1 FTE) Serves as a counselor for the EOPS & Cal WORKs programs and as the coordinator for the Cal WORKs program 1 TRiO Coordinator and Counselor (1FTE) Serves as the counselor and coordinator for the federally funded TRiO student support services program .412 Part-time counselor Serves as a part-time general counselor .303 Part-time counselor Serves as a part-time general counselor .240 Part-time counselor Serves as a part-time counselor for the EOPS program .240 Part-time counselor Serves as a part-time counselor for general students and athletes .488 Part-time counselor Serves as a part-time counselor for the STEM .333 Part-time counselor Serves as a part-time counselor for General, Human Services, Transfer, and for the Menlo Park Center .47 Part-time counselor Serves as the part-time counselor for A2B/BTO and TRiO